Stte/ft_irc/README.md

 - C++ compiler (e.g., g++)
 - Terminal or command prompt
 - [Download and install](https://irssi.org/download/) Irssi as your client
-- For using the bot `pip3 install requests`

 ### Building the Project